fermentationist/bamazon/readme.md

 # "Bamazon"

-## a Northwestern University Coding Bootcamp MySQL Assignment
+## an Assignment Using MySQL and Node.js
 ___

 ## Instructions for installation